ddigiorg/pattern-sequence-predictor/README.md

 At each time step Spatial Encoding:
 1. Converts the input into a Sparse Distributed Representation (SDR) of neuron activations called "Column Winners"
-2. Searches "Pattern Memories" for "Column Winners" and if it exists returns the memory index, or "Spatial Encoding"
+2. Searches "Pattern Memories" for "Column Winners" and if it exists returns the memory index, or "Pattern"

 #### Columns of Neurons